 When does it not make sense to finish a basement?

-If you’re dying for a fresh space but know that you’ll be moving within 1-2 years, you should probably hold off.
+If you’re dying for a new space but know you’ll be moving within 1-2 years, you should probably hold off.
 It’s a lot of work and a lot of upfront costs to be leaving so soon after it’s finished.